 Remove the hard water deposits so you can get at the deep dirt in the shower floor.
 Add 1/2 cup of vinegar to 2 cups of water and dip a sponge in the solution.
 Rub the vinegar mix into hazy yellow areas.
 Most of the hard water deposit will be at the drain on a shower.
 Rinse the shower and let it dry.

 Sprinkle baking soda over the floor of the shower.
 Squeeze lemon juice on the dry soda until you can make a paste.
-Scrub it in with a sponge and allow the cleaner to sit on the shower basin for at least 10 minutes.
+Scrub it in with a sponge or cleaning brush and allow the cleaner to sit on the shower basin for at least 10 minutes.
 Rinse off the cleaner, and the floor will be brighter and less dingy.
 You can do the same treatment with salt instead of baking soda.

 Step 8: Clean With Non-Chlorine Bleach

 Pour non-chlorine bleach onto the floor of the shower if you need a stronger cleaner.
 Never combine bleach with other cleaners, especially vinegar and ammonia, as the reaction creates a toxic gas.
 Even if you rinse the vinegar you used before, adding bleach shortly after can create a reaction.
 Add a little water and swirl it around the bleach.
 Use a sponge to cleanse the floor of the shower.
 Allow the non-chlorine bleach cleaner to work for 30 minutes.
 Rinse the shower well.